ChristieBoz/data-engineering-fraud-detection-capstone/README.md

 ### Model Training and Metrics

 Two models were trained on each dataset.
 Logistic Regression and Random Forest.
 They were run on "Baseline" and "Curated" datasets.
-The baseline is the cleaned dataset from the Staging Layer and the curated is the feature engineered data from the Curated Layer
+The baseline is the cleaned dataset from the Staging Layer and the curated is the feature engineered data from the Curated Layer.

 Baseline = staging_schema.cleaned_transactions
 Curated = curated_schema.feature_engineered_transactions